AndyChngjunHe/myproject/README.md

 ### PointNet++ Classification
 If you want to train on ModelNet40, you can use --num_category 40.
-If you want to train on ScanObjectNN, you can use --num_category 15.

 ```bash
 # ModelNet40
 ## Select different models in ./models